ফেব্রুয়ারী 02, 2016

 No longer.
 Using the weight of pangolin scales seized while they were being smuggled to China – either directly, or via Myanmar or Nepal – a TRAFFIC study has estimated that 5,772 pangolins were killed illegally in India over the period 2009-2017.
 However, this is likely to be a gross underestimate.
 Global policing agency Interpol goes by the rule of thumb that only 5% of contraband smuggled across international borders is detected.

-TRAFFIC is a joint programme of the World Wildlife Fund (WWF) and the International Union for Conservation of Nature (IUCN), and acts as a wildlife trade monitoring network,.
+TRAFFIC is a joint programme of the World Wildlife Fund (WWF) and the International Union for Conservation of Nature (IUCN), and acts as a wildlife trade monitoring network.

-There is no estimate of the pangolin population in India.
+There is no estimatr of the pangolin population in India.
 Of the eight species found worldwide (four each in Asia and Africa), two are found in India: the Indian Pangolin (Manis crassicaudata) and the Chinese Pangolin (Manis pentadactyla).
 The Indian Pangolin is found throughout the country south of the Himalayas, excluding the north-eastern region, while the Chinese Pangolin ranges through Assam and the eastern Himalayas.

 Pangolins are the only mammals with large keratin scales covering their skin.
 They are toothless, nocturnal, live in burrows and feed mainly on ants and termites.
 Female pangolins keep their young in burrows until they are old enough to ride on their mother’s tail.
 When threatened, they curl up into a tight ball.
 Pangolins consume up to 20,000 ants per day.
 That’s about 70 million ants per year.
 They are slow breeders, producing only 1-3 offspring every two years.